spmallette/java-dse-driver/manual/load_balancing/README.md

 ## Load balancing

-A Cassandra cluster is typically composed of multiple hosts; the [LoadBalancingPolicy] \(sometimes abbreviated LBP) is a central component that determines:
+A DSE cluster is typically composed of multiple hosts; the [LoadBalancingPolicy] \(sometimes abbreviated LBP) is a central component that determines:

 * which hosts the driver will communicate with;